Analysis of Zakir Naik’s claims

 The Masked Arab

-This episode of the Masked Arab’s video blog (vlog) discusses Dr. Zakir Naik, a well-known Muslim televangelist, president of Peace TV.
+This episode of the Masked Arab’s video blog (vlog) critiques Dr. Zakir Naik, a well-known Muslim televangelist, president of Peace TV.
 The Masked Arab uses clips from a Peace TV commercial and two of Naik’s lectures to show the errors in Zakir Naik’s presentations.

 He begins with an anecdote, common among Muslim televangelists, that suggests people become atheists because they believe in science and technology, a statement to which the Masked Arab, who identifies as an atheist, agrees.
 Naik then suggests that the “manual” for complex machinery should be sought from its manufacturer (again, a common metaphor), suggesting that the manual for people is scripture, specifically the Qurʾān.
 The Masked Arab rejects this, suggesting the everyone is lying about the manuals.
 He then begins to step through various errors in Naik’s presentations.